pewpewlive/ppl-ships/README.md

 Community-made ships for PewPew Live, a game by [JF](https://github.com/jyaif).
 It allows people to contribute their own ship designs for PewPew Live.
 Not all ship designs may get added to the game.
-This is not by all means an official repository from the official creator and is just meant to bring new ideas to the table.
+The repo's purpose is to just keep a collection of all community-made ships and to bring new ideas to the table

 ## Requirements
 1. You will have to work with Lua, since the mesh of the ship should be a Lua mesh.